-(a) Council Meetings will not continue beyond the time prescribed by this Rule 9.

-- (b) If the business for a Council Meeting has not been concluded and no decision is made to extend the Council Meeting in accordance with Rules 12(d) and/or 12(e), the Council Meeting must be adjourned by the Chairperson to a specific time, date and place, but no later than seven (7) days after the date on which the Council Meeting was adjourned. - (c) The Chief Executive Officer must give notice to each Councillor of the adjourned Council Meeting in accordance with these Rules. - (d) Subject to Rule 12(e), a Council Meeting must not continue after 10:00pm unless Council resolves to extend the meeting. - (e) No Council Meeting will continue past 11:00pm unless all Councillors present vote to further extend the Council Meeting.
+- (a) Council Meetings will not continue beyond the time prescribed by this Rule 9. - (b) If the business for a Council Meeting has not been concluded and no decision is made to extend the Council Meeting in accordance with Rules 9(d)10 (d) and/or 9(e)10 (e), the Council Meeting must be adjourned by the Chairperson to a specific time, date and place, but no later than seven (7) days after the date on which the Council Meeting was adjourned. - (c) The Chief Executive Officer must give notice to each Councillor of the adjourned Council Meeting in accordance with these Rules. - (d) Subject to Rule 9(e)9(e), a Council Meeting must not continue after 10:00pm unless Council resolves to extend the meeting. - (e) No Council Meeting will continue past 11:00pm unless all Councillors present vote to further extend the Council Meeting.